sobolevn/my-talks/README.md

 The main idea of this talk was: it is easy to start a modern web app.
 And we even provide the latest tech to do it: https://github.com/wemake-services/wemake-vue-template

-I have also covered all the things that are quite important to the large scale `Vue` projects.
+I have also covered all the things that are quite important to the large-scale `Vue` projects.

 ### Broken processes in IT: wages